Beta. The Airflow provider is new. Core functionality is stable, but field

 - Local / single-tenant with

-blank — the header is ignored.
+useApiKeys=false(default): leave the password blank — the header is ignored. - Single-tenant with

-set the password to an API key that holds the tap:run capability for the
+useApiKeys=true, or a hosted/multi-tenant install: set the password to an API key that holds thetap:runcapability for the taps you trigger.

 Trigger a tap